-A downgrade of SFG's IDRs would lead to a downgrade of Helaba's IDRs and shareholder support rating (SSR).
+A downgrade of SFG's IDRs would lead to a downgrade of Helaba's IDRs and SSR.

-Helaba's VR would likely be downgraded if the bank's impaired-loans ratio increases above 5% for an extended period, or if heightened LICs weigh on its operating profitability, lowering its operating profit/RWAs ratio below 0.5% in the longer term.
+Helaba's VR would be likely to be downgraded if the impaired loans ratio increased above 5% for an extended period, or if heightened LICs weighed on operating profitability, lowering its operating profit/RWAs ratio below 0.5% in the longer term.